opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Morphologically erodes or dilates the alpha channel of the connected node by the specified value, where positive values correspond to dilations and negative ones to erosion.

+The Type parameter defines the shape of the corners of the frame, applied around the image, when the Radius value is positive.

 .. _hsv_key:

 HSV Key
 ~~~~~~~
  |HSV_Key|

-The Type parameter specifies the filter shape to be applied, the square filter being faster than the circular.
-Key

 Defines a chroma key for the Source content using the set Hue, Saturation and Value values.
 You can set the range for each value by using the related Range slider.
 The selection can be inverted using the Invert button.